Iansogotthis/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? the act of programming while actively considering viable useability for all users including handicaps

 2. Talk about 3 different things you can do to ensure your website is accessible.

-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? variable is an element whose value can change depending on data passed through it

-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? to be able to more concisely effectively efficently breakdown and refactor your situational coding

 5. How do you access a key inside of an object inside of an array?

+console.log(arr[0].value);

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions